 The Department met with various organizations concerning the prioritization and allocation of the Department's resources and all forms of public input were taken into account in its preparation.
 Several program areas conducted workgroups and public hearings in order to receive input that impacted policy and shaped the direction of TDHCA programs.

 PUBLIC COMMENT PERIOD AND PUBLIC HEARING

-The public comment period for the SLIHP will be held from Friday, January 3, 2014 to Monday, February 4, 2014 at 5:00pm.
-A public hearing will be held on Thursday, January 16, 2014 at 10:30am at Stephen F. Austin, Room 172, 1700 North Congress Avenue, Austin, TX 78701.
+The public comment period for the SLIHP was held from Friday, January 3, 2014 to Monday, February 4, 2014.
+A public hearing was held on Thursday, January 16, 2014 in Austin.